 Do you love cheesecake?
 Do you love carrot cake?
 If you answered yes, then you are going to love this carrot cake cheesecake cake: two layers of deliciously moist carrot cake with an entire layer of cheesecake in the middle!

 This is the perfect birthday cake for the carrot cake lovers in your life, especially if you’re looking to switch things up.
 (My mother-in-law requests a carrot cake for her birthday every year, so we’ve rotated between the carrot cake layer cake, carrot cake bundt cake, and now this carrot cake cheesecake cake!)

 You’ve seen both these recipes before: the carrot cake layer comes from my carrot cake with lemon cinnamon cream cheese frosting recipe (but baked in a 9-inch pan instead of 8-inches, so the layers are a little thinner) and the cheesecake recipe is the same as the base layer of the caramel apple cheesecake.

 Stack them together, cover them with cream cheese frosting, and you have the perfect hybrid cake: a cheesecake layer cake!

 This is my most favorite carrot cake recipe, which means it includes cinnamon, LOTS of freshly grated carrots, light on the nuts, and absolutely no pineapple whatsoever.

-Cakes which require refrigeration, like this carrot cake cheesecake cake, hold up better and don’t dehydrate (i.e., get stale) as quickly if they are more dense.
+Cakes that require refrigeration, like this carrot cake cheesecake cake, hold up better and don’t dehydrate (i.e., get stale) as quickly if they are dense.